vearnfi/events-fetcher/README.md

 # @vearnfi/events-fetcher

-This service listens to events associated with the vearn.finance protocol and forwards them to the main backend.
+This service listens to events associated with the vearn.finance protocol and forwards them to the backend.

 ## Acknowledgement